viksant/viksant.github.io/_posts/2022-11-11-Bashed_HTB.md

 ```
 But why?

-Well, in /scripts we can see 2 files: test.txt and test.py, from where the text.py text is moved written to test.py,
+Well, in /scripts we can see 2 files: test.txt and test.py, from where the text.py text is moved written to test.py, so we can make /bin/bash a SUID.
-so we can make /bin/bash a SUID
+If we ls -l, we can see test.txt is owned by root, se we can assum that anything inside test.py will also be run as root.

 If we now wait 1 min, we can run:
 ```bash